Kimberly Amyx Kimberly Amyx

 Tension hangs in the air like wildfire smoke—unseen but deeply felt.

-And yet… the garden keeps growing.
+the garden keeps growing.

 The sun still rises.